-- Carryforward/reappropriation available - Any Contracts or obligations associated with the carryforward - Carryforward updates per project with timeline to complete - Subproject Excel tables - Additional information - o Why is it necessary? - o What problem is being solved? - o Has it been requested previously? - o Why it is a high priority? - Are there operating savings or added operating costs? - Will this result in improvements to state services? - What is the current condition of an asset being repaired or renovated (with pictures)? - o Is it new space for a new program? - o Is it a renovation? - o Will this require a relocation to swing space?
-Where, when, and what is the cost? - What is the relationship to the agency's strategic plan, and what are the performance opportunities? - Other reports/information supporting the request. - Cost estimates for projects over \$100,000.
-If under \$100,000 provide method of estimate.

-- LEED/energy/resource efficiency check box
+- Carryforward/reappropriation available

+- Any contracts or obligations associated with the carryforward.

+- Carryforward updates per project with timeline to complete.

-- Phases
+- Subproject Excel tables

-- Feasibility Study
+- Additional information

-- Required for projects over \$1 million.

-- Provide study results before project is funded to have proper scope and estimate, schedule of funding, special circumstances.

-- o Type of contract: Lump Sum, Design Build, Construction Manager

-- o Will there be ongoing operating budget components when the project is completed?
+- o Why is it necessary?

-- o If GO bonds or COPs are requested, there should be a debt schedule.

-- Clearly identify any funding source, including grants.

-- If there are federal funds or grants include when the funds will be secured.
+- O What problem is being solved?

+- o Has it been requested previously?

-- If it requires a match, are there other leverage opportunities.
+- o Why it is a high priority?

-- Are there alternatives to building or alternative locations.
+- Are there operating savings or added operating costs?

-- o Are there IT costs with the project.

-- Design

-- Describe how is the A/E Fee calculated.

-- Construction

-- Provide construction contract estimate.

-- o Provide contingency.

-- Asset Protection

-- Provide any deferred maintenance reports.
+- o Will this result in improvements to state services?

+- o What is the current condition of an asset being repaired or renovated (with pictures)?

-- o Over \$100,000 for a specific project needs cost estimate.
+- Is it new space for a new program?

-- Moving funds from project to project, requesting funds again for same project should have special circumstances.
+- o Is it a renovation? - o Will this require a relocation to swing space?
+Where, when, and what is the cost? - What is the relationship to the agency's strategic plan, and what are the performance opportunities? - o Is there an accessibility or ADA component and what is the associated estimated cost? - Other reports/information supporting the request. - Cost estimates for projects over \$100,000.
+If under \$100,000 provide method of estimate. - LEED/energy/resource efficiency check box - Phases - Feasibility Study - Required for projects over \$1.0 million. - Provide study results before project is funded to have proper scope and estimate, schedule of funding, special circumstances. - Type of contract: Lump Sum, Design Build, Construction Manager - o Will there be ongoing operating budget components when the project is completed? - o If GO bonds or COPs are requested, there should be a debt schedule. - Clearly identify any funding source, including grants. - If there are federal funds or grants include when the funds will be secured. - If it requires a match, are there other leverage opportunities. - Are there alternatives to building or alternative locations. - o Are there IT costs with the project. - Design - Describe how the Architectural/Engineering (A/E) Fee is calculated. - Construction - Provide construction contract estimate. - o Provide contingency. - Asset Protection - o Provide any deferred maintenance reports. - Over \$100,000 for a specific project needs a cost estimate. - Moving funds from project to project, requesting funds again for same project should have special circumstances.

-Questions as to the eligibility of projects for inclusion in the CIP should be directed to the OMB Chief Capital Analyst, Steve Masse at steven.masse@omb.ri.gov or (401) 222-2113.
+Questions as to the eligibility of projects for inclusion in the CIP should be directed to the OMB Chief Capital Analyst, Heather Benjamin at Heather.Benjamin@omb.ri.gov or (401) 256-3851.